DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 Couplebreak is fully compatible with sessions.

+### Existing plugins change

+The only plugin changed (or the one who seemed that they needed it) was `sched_events`.
+It could leverage target events instead of changing the owner PID of `sched/sched_switch` events and it works with couplebreak like a charm.

 ## Extensions

 - Some couplebreak functions could be moved into a header file - currently, most of them are static functions hidden in